Welcome to the Duke of Edinburgh Award (DofE) ~ Bronze

 YOUR ADVENTURE STARTS HERE!

-Starting this Sept 2015 St Damian’s will be offering pupils in Year 9 the opportunity to work towards the Bronze Award.
+Starting Sept 2015 St Damian’s will be offering pupils in Year 9 the opportunity to work towards the Bronze Award.

 The DofE scheme is a voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people.
 It offers an individual challenge and encourages young people to undertake exciting, constructive, challenging and enjoyable things in their free time.
 The award is widely recognised by employers and educationalists.
 Some of the benefits to young people include developing or discovering: